Charging for remediation work

 This means that in most cases we will not charge leaseholders for works needed so that their building meets new building safety guidelines.

-Please use the government’s building safety cost checker to find out how these protections apply to you.
+Please use the government's building safety cost checker to discover how these protections apply to you.

 Cases where leaseholders may not be protected from building safety costs